-The University of Arkansas began offering a Doctor of Nursing Practice degree this fall.
+The University of Arkansas began offering a Doctor of Nursing Practice degree in the fall of 2013.

 The Doctor of Nursing Practice (D.N.P.) is a practice-focused doctorate for those nurses who desire a terminal degree with a clinical focus.
 The D.N.P. prepares advance practice nurses to function as experts and leaders in increasingly complex health-care settings.
 There are two levels of entry for the practice doctorate: post-B.S.N. and post-M.S.N.